CecilArmitais/SVGtoMSE/README.md

 1. **Download the latest release** of the [SVG to MSE Converter](https://github.com/CecilArmitais/SVGtoMSE/releases) (Windows `.exe` file).
 2. **No installation necessary** – Simply **download** the `.exe` file and drag and drop 1 or more SVGs onto it.

-   The first time you run, windows may pop up a warning.
+   The first time you run, Windows may pop up a warning.
 If running the exe makes you uncomfortable, you can download the script and run it manually:
-   - Ensure you have **Python 3.11.3** installed on your machine.
+   - Ensure you have **Python 3.11.3** or later installed on your machine.
    - Download the `SVGtoMSE.py` and the `SVGtoMSE.bat` files.
+   - Install the required dependencies by running the following command in your terminal:
+     ```sh
+     pip install -r requirements.txt
+     ```
-   - Drag and drop your SVG onto `SVGtoMSE.bat`.
+   - Drag and drop your SVG onto `SVGtoMSE.bat` to convert it.

 ---

 ## Usage

-A. **Drag and Drop** your SVG file onto the `SVGtoMSE.exe` (Windows) to convert the SVG path data to MSE format.
+A. **Drag and Drop** your SVG file onto the `SVGtoMSE.exe` (Windows) to convert the SVG data to MSE format.
 The tool will output a `.mse-symbol` file in the same directory.

 B. **Command Line Usage** (Optional):
    - Open a terminal and run: